Pris2431/Cubesat-satellite-/README.md

 # Cubesat-satellite
 If you are programming a Cubesat, here are some of the codes I used that can help read data/ send signals.
+-go to Files and under examples, scroll down to LoRa.
+If you can't find it, it means you haven't downloaded the libraries from Coolterm

+-if you can't upload, it means you didn't download the CH340 driver.
+Under Tools, go to the processor and choose ATmega328P (old bootloader)

 START HERE:
 -DOWNLOAD ARDUINO